containerum/containerum-docs/content/platform/components/kube-api.md

   helm repo update
   helm install containerum/kube
 ```
-Now you can proceed to [installing the mail component](/platform/components/mail).
+Now you can proceed to [installing the auth component](/platform/components/auth).